July 25, 2013

 The main parts of the HVAC system are heating, ventilation, and an air-conditioning unit.
 Furthermore, modern systems include air filtration and cleaning element as well.

 Heating is most often done by a furnace or a boiler in residential buildings.
 It also includes a pipe system for the fluid delivering the heat or ductwork for forced air systems.
 The heating system could be connected to the water system of the house, and the warm water for bathing can be supplied from the same device that supplies the fluid for the radiators.

 Ventilation can either be forced or natural.
 Forced ventilation systems are most often used for air cleaning purposes too.
 The application of natural ventilation is limited, especially in humid and warm months.

 Air-conditioning is the reverse of heating.
 It removes heat from the interior of the house, and for obvious reasons, no furnaces will be capable of delivering this function.

-Now, when one decides to install a whole HVAC system in one’s home, many of the latter functions can be integrated and at the end of the day one will have to purchase less machines and spare a lot of time on the installation procedure.
+Now, when one decides to install a whole HVAC system in one’s home, many of the latter functions can be integrated and at the end of the day, one will have to purchase fewer machines and spare a lot of time on the installation procedure.
 One great idea is to combine the function of the furnace and the air-conditioner.
-Heat-pumps are capable of heating and cooling both, and with the right calibration they are able to function effectively without the need of a back-up system.
+Heat pumps are capable of heating and cooling both, and with the right calibration, they are able to function effectively without the need for a back-up system.

 St. Louis HVAC Systems

-For professional advice or installation, call Scott-Lee Heating at (314) 756-9444.
-We are dedicated to providing you with the highest quality and most energy efficient heating, air conditioning and geothermal systems available.
+For professional advice or installation, call Scott-Lee Heating at (314) 200-0788.
+We are dedicated to providing you with the highest quality and most energy-efficient heating, air conditioning, and geothermal systems available.
 It is our commitment to excellence, however, that sets us apart from the competition.